KCerveny/KCerveny.github.io/_posts/2024-08-30-color-kmeans-clustering.md

 ## Context

 This post is part of an ongoing series discussing the [product color analysis tool](/projects/color-detection) I designed while working at Furnisearch.
-That project writeup was beginning to get too long, so I split the technical discussion into a series of blog posts.
+This entry is the second of the series.

 If you are interested in the high-level details of the project, you can go directly to the [project writeup](/projects/color-detection).
 I recommend you start there, at least to read the background and motivations of the problem this tool solves.